DataFire/Integrations/integrations/generated/evetech/README.md

   * character_id **required** `integer`: An EVE character ID
   * datasource `string` (values: tranquility, singularity): The server name you would like data from
   * If-None-Match `string`: ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-  * include_completed `boolean`: Whether retrieve completed character industry jobs as well
+  * include_completed `boolean`: Whether to retrieve completed character industry jobs.
+Only includes jobs from the past 90 days
   * token `string`: Access token to use if unable to set a header

 #### Output